emboldagency/embold-wordpress-tweaks/readme.txt

 == Changelog ==

 = 1.6.0 =
-* Add plugin options page.
+* Add plugin options page with settings.
+* Implement SMTP override functionality for non-production environments with configurable host, port, from email, and from name.
+* Migrate log suppression feature from wphaven-connect including MU-plugin template for early suppression.
+* Add support for EMBOLD_SUPPRESS_LOGS_EXTRA constant for custom notice string suppression (supports array or newline-separated string format).
+* Add plugin reset tool to clear MU-plugin when plugin is deactivated.
-* Improve development workflow with updated build process and doc.
+* Improve development workflow with updated build process and documentation.
-* Migrate log suppression feature from wphaven-connect to here.

 = 1.5.0 =
 * Remove EMBOLD_ADMIN_URL constant and related admin URL change feature